Sylw3st3r/ghibli-movies/README.md

 ### Ghibli Movies Catalog

-An application that lets you make life look through Ghibli Studios movies and read their descriptions.
+An application that lets you look through Ghibli Studios movies and read their descriptions.

 ## Demo